Amantini1997/FromUbuntu/AIN/Lectures.md

 ## Policy Iteration

+A similar approach to the value iteration is the policy iteration (it is on average faster than value iteration, but it is not guaranteed to be).
+It is composed by 2 steps:

 ### Policy Evaluation
+Update the utility of all the states given teh current policy.

 ### Policy Improvement
+Update the policy of each state given the current utility function.

 Just look at one step ahead and take the best policy according to the scores given by policy evaluation.

 The policy iteration process $O(n^3)$ is way faster the value iteration one $O(n^n)$, especially when using an approximation.
 However, it is not guaranteed to converge.
 For this reason, it may be a good idea to create a first schema using `Policy `Iteration, and then converge using `Value Iteration`

+The **approximation** for the policy iteration is faster as is can be performed in parallel, but the issue is that it does not wait wait for the policy evaluation/improvement to be performed on each state, hence, some states may look at the past states (correct) whereas other may see the current states already (wrong).

 # Week 5